-During the first two quarters of this year, the Corporation invested \$5.3 million in its capital assets which includes \$1.5 million for additional work required on the MV Leif Ericson.
-Planning continued for multi-year projects such as the development of the master plan for the terminal facilities.
-Over 50 per cent of anticipated spending in capital this year is associated with two major projects including the planned maintenance for the MV Atlantic Vision which is scheduled for the winter and renovations to the recently purchased administration and warehousing building in North Sydney which began during the second quarter.
+During the first three quarters of this year, the Corporation invested a total of \$12.9 million in its capital assets with \$7.4 million being spent in the third quarter.
+The capital projects which had the highest expenditures in the quarter included parts purchases for the planned maintenance for the MV Atlantic Vision and renovations to the administration and warehousing building in North Sydney.
+Both of these major projects continued into the fourth quarter.